I have suffered through some terrible and hilarious dating and friend experiences, and came away with some advice that I'm happy to share.

 - Upcycle something useless or unattractive into something cool.
 What about that old box in the garage?
 You know, from the seventies?
 A little paint, new hardware and a small amount of work and you have a new jewelry, sewing, or tackle box!

-- Video games at an arcade.
+- Play video games at an arcade.
 No, not Chuck E. Cheese.
 If you live near a Dave & Buster’s or Jillian's location, go there.
 Hop on those motorcycles or grab a fake machine gun and race for the cup or team up to obliterate brain-chomping zombies.

-- Video games at home.
+- Play video games at home.
 Tired of playing on your Wii, Xbox, or PlayStation alone?
 Banging on the drums or saving the world by yourself is okay, but the fun increases exponentially when another real person joins the band or the team.

-- Billiards.
+- Play billiards.
 For about the price of a plate of nachos, why not share a game of pool instead?
 Improve your game while swapping stories.

-- Board games.
+- Play board games.
 You have gaming skills to pay the bills, so show them off.
 Pick something like Bananagrams, Scattergories, or Blokus.
 They only require two people and you can chat during the games and engage in light trash-talking.

 Things to Remember About Making New Friends